Integrative-Transcriptomics/snpviz/README.md

 ### genome annotation of the human genome:

+On the following Website you need to select the desired human release and select "Track" to "TransMapEnsembl"!!!
+You need to select "GTF" as output format.
+Also make sure you download the "complete genome" or at least the portions of the genome you are interested in.
+(The example input lies on chromosome 20)
-On the following Website you need to select the desired human release ans select "Track" to "TransMapEnsembl"!!!
-In order to download the file, you need to give a filename in the "output file" field
+In order to download the file, you need to give a filename in the "output file" field.

 http://genome.ucsc.edu/cgi-bin/hgTables